This chapter contains an overview of the Caché license system; it covers the following topics:

 Click the name of a listed license server to update the information described in the previous step.

-to remove the license server from the configuration.
+to remove a license server from the configuration.

-After adding or deleting a license server, you may need to restart the Caché instance in order for the change to take effect,
+After adding or deleting a license server, you must restart the InterSystems IRIS instance.

 Caché uses license keys to ensure proper operation of its registered sites, to define capacity available and to control access to Caché features.
 (License keys are not required for evaluation installations.)
 A license key is provided in the form of a license key file, typically named cache.key

 After installing Caché, use the following procedure to activate your license key.
 You can always use the same procedure to activate a new license key (that is, upgrade the key) for any installed instance.
 You can activate a license key placed in any location accessible to the Management Portal; as part of activation, the license key is copied to the instance’s manager directory (install-dir/mgr

 if it is not named that already.